mng827/ecg-classification-public/README.md

 ECG heartbeat classification

 Install the required packages: `pip install -r requirements.txt`.

 The main requirements are: PyTorch, MLflow, Hydra, and PyTorch Lightning

+Download the data from https://www.kaggle.com/datasets/shayanfazeli/heartbeat and place it in `data/raw/`.

 To train a model with hyperparameter sweeps:
 ```